jhu-ip/cs220-f25/assign/final.md

 3. You should see a new directory, `final`, which contains the starter code and example files.

 4. Copy the source files (`.h` and `.cpp`) and text files (`.txt`) in `final` to your final project repo.
-Assuming both the public repo and your final repo are under your home directory, and you have not changed the directory names, then you can copy the starter codes to your local final repo.
+Assuming both the public repo and your final repo are under your home directory, and you have not changed the directory names, then you can copy the starter files to your local final repo.

 5. Use `cd` to move into your final repo, type `git status`, and confirm you see all the starter files.

-6. Do your first commit to add the starter codes to the repo and push them to the remote repo.
-You can run `git add .`, `git commit -m "Initialized with the starter codes"`, and `git push`.
+6. Do your first commit to add the starter files to the repo and push them to the remote repo.
+You can run `git add .`, `git commit -m "Initialized with the starter files"`, and `git push`.

 Your final repo is now ready for development!

 <div class='admonition caution'>
 <div class='title'>Reminder</div>
 <div class='content'>
 Only one team member needs to set up the repo when it is the first use.
-Once it has been set up, the partners can get the starter codes directly by cloning the remote repo or synchronizing their local repositories (`pull`).
+Once it has been set up, the partners can get the starter files directly by cloning the remote repo or synchronizing their local repositories (`pull`).
 </div>
 </div>